To stay posted on all upcoming LEVEL 2016 news and updates, please like us on Facebook, or sign up for our mailing list (located in right menu bar).

-LEVEL is a free, ten-day annual architecture and art event that showcases site specific and often experimental interactive installations that embrace Chicago’s rich cultural landscape.
+LEVEL is a free, ten-day bi-annual architecture and art event that showcases site specific and often experimental interactive installations that embrace Chicago’s rich cultural landscape.
 During LEVEL, architects, designers and artists transform unique, hidden spaces within the Downtown Chicago Loop into destination places for visitors and locals alike.
-LEVEL 2015/16 is being previewed during the new Chicago Architecture Biennale as a complementary design and new media experience.

 LEVEL aims to engage and educate the viewer through interventions specifically designed for individual sites.
 This results in an experience that draws attention to the architectural past, while providing a fresh, contemporary perspective.